Linthouse F.C.: Finding a League

-Linthouse was a member of the Scottish Football Alliance in its inaugural 1891–92 season, and was the league's first champion, despite "some folks saying for the life of them that they can see no great ability in the Linthouse team"; Linthouse clinched the title with a 3–1 win at Port Glasgow Athletic, while second placed Kilmarnock F.C. lost at Airdrieonians F.C., which put the Linties 5 points clear of Killie, with the latter having 1 game remaining.
-The same season saw the club reach the semi-final of the Glasgow Cup for the first time, losing 9–2 to Celtic F.C..
+Linthouse was a member of the Scottish Football Alliance in its inaugural 1891–92 season, and was the league's first champion, despite "some folks saying for the life of them that they can see no great ability in the Linthouse team"; Linthouse clinched the title with a 3–1 win at Port Glasgow Athletic, while second placed Kilmarnock lost at Airdrieonians, which put the Linties 5 points clear of Killie, with the latter having 1 game remaining.
+The same season saw the club reach the semi-final of the Glasgow Cup for the first time, losing 9–2 to Celtic.
 The quarter-final was against the now-moribund Whitefield, switched from Whitefield to Langlands Park "owing to the big attraction", but at kick-off time Whitefield had not turned up; Linthouse therefore kicked a goal and claimed the tie.
 The two sides did play the tie properly the following week, with Linthouse winning 5–2.

 The club fell seven points short of retaining its title in 1892–93, and applied to join the Scottish League, but the club's application was not even considered for a vote.
 After the 1893–94 season, the club applied again, this time mustering 7 votes, well short of the required threshold.

 For 1894–95 the club only played Cup matches, the Alliance having fallen apart with member clubs leaving for the League during the Alliance's brief run.
 At the season's close, the Linties applied a third time for League membership, and this time was successful, gaining a maximum 24 votes.